This post may contain affiliate links for the products mentioned. Please read my Disclosures tab for more info.

 Other blog posts you may enjoy…

 Are You Ready for a Yarn Crawl Adventure?
 Yarn crawl experiences have re-energized the LYS (Local Yarn Shop) in the US.
-Regional yarn-related small businesses have banded together to promote yarn crafting.
-They issue passports for a small fee and provide a yarn...read more
+Regional yarn-related small...read more